 - Preheat the oven to 375˚ and season the chicken thighs on both sides with the garlic powder, onion powder, poultry seasoning, salt and pepper.

 - When the oil starts to shimmer in the pot, add chicken, skin side down and cook until browned, approximately 3-4 minutes.
 Flip over and cook another 2-3 minutes until they are browned on the other side.
+Do a few pieces at a time so as to not overcrowd the pot.

 - Remove the chicken from the pot and place it on a plate.
 Lower the heat to medium and melt the butter in the pot.